-Hopalong Cassidy Trail is a 8.2 mile moderately trafficked loop trail located near Palm Desert, CA that features beautiful wild flowers and is rated as moderate.
+Hopalong Cassidy Trail is a 8.2 mile moderately trafficked loop trail located near Palm Desert, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 Hiking trail open year round, no dogs allowed.
 This is a moderate at the start for a quarter mile then it becomes demanding for a mile up the summit of Bump and Grind where it ends.
 This is and exercise trail, more demanding than Bump and Grid.
 When you complete Herb Jefferies.
 Make a loop by descending at Bump and Grind and Mike Schuler should take you back to where you parked your car.
 History: This trail is a tribute to the legendary Bronze Buckaroo, Herb Jeffries, a film star and recording artist who, in the era of popular western movies, created a cowboy hero for African Americans.
 Mr. Jeffries, a former Palm Desert resident, performed and spoke at the trail dedication on April 2, 2005.